tansengming/stripe-subscribe/README.md

 end
 ```

-Include the following module to the User model to give it Stripe related methods like `active_stripe_subscription?`, `stripe_customer` etc
+Include the following module to the User model to give it Stripe related methods like `active_stripe_subscription?` and `stripe_customer`.

 ```ruby
 # app/models/user.rb